rfatolahzade/Minikube/README.md

 Verify cpu utilization with top command. and make sure any process is not taking an unexpected memory.

 # Node Labeling:
+Labels are key/value pairs that are attached to objects, such as pods.
+Labels are intended to be used to specify identifying attributes of objects that are meaningful and relevant to users, but do not directly imply semantics to the core system.
+Labels can be used to organize and to select subsets of objects.
+Labels can be attached to objects at creation time and subsequently added and modified at any time.
+Each object can have a set of key/value labels defined.
+Each Key must be unique for a given object.
 ###### How to set Label to Nodes:
 ```bash
 k label node minikube-m02 demo=true